m3g/M3GTools/examples/gmd3D/README.md

 solute = m3g.select(mysim,"protein")
 ```

-This is the name of the file containing the contributions of the solute atoms
+The name of the file containing the contributions of the solute atoms
-to the MDDF:
+to the MDDF is given here by:
 ```
 gmd_solute_file = "../gmd_solute/gmdfiles/gmd-GMD_ATOM_SOLUTE_CONTRIB.dat"
 ```

-Given the above data, just call this function to obtain a 3D representation
+Given the above data, just call the following function to obtain a 3D representation
 of the MDDF, which might be loaded with the protein structure
 in any visualization package: